cozy/cozy.github.io/src/tutorials/data/queries.md

 - [Condition operators](https://docs.couchdb.org/en/2.3.1/api/database/find.html#condition-operators) (`$eq`, `$gt`, `$lt`, …)
 - [Combinaison operators](https://docs.couchdb.org/en/2.3.1/api/database/find.html#combination-operators) (`$and` , `$or`, `$not`, …)

-For more details and examples of selectors, you can directly reach the [CouchDB documentation](https://docs.couchdb.org/en/2.3.1/api/database/find.html#selector-syntax).
+For more details and examples of selectors, you can directly read the [CouchDB documentation](https://docs.couchdb.org/en/2.3.1/api/database/find.html#selector-syntax).

 ### Mango performances

 Depending on your queries and their complexity, performances can be dramatically impacted, by serveral orders of magnitude, especially for large databases, i.e. starting for thousands of documents.
-Thus, it is highly recommended to take some time to understand how to [index fields](#index-fields) and the related [performances](./advanced.md#indexes-performances-and-design).
+It is highly recommended to take some time to understand how to [index fields](#index-fields) and the related [performances](./advanced.md#indexes-performances-and-design).

 ## Index fields

-In order to be able to efficiently filter documents through selectors and sort them, it is important to correctly index data.
+In order to efficiently filter documents through selectors and sort them, it is important to correctly index data.
 An index is a way to organize documents in order to retrieve them faster.

 An important point to keep in mind is that **any field involved in a selector should be indexed** for performances.
 Otherwise, the documents filtering will be processed by CouchDB by fetching all the database documents and performing the selector in memory, which can be very time-consuming when the database grows.
 In some cases, it can even prevent the query to be run.

-⚠️ For this reason, cozy-client automatically index fields declared in a `where` call.
+⚠️ For this reason, cozy-client automatically indexes fields declared in a `where` call.
 However, this currently only works for simple queries with implicit combinaison operators, i.e. where all the fields are declared at the first level of the object.
 For any query involving explicit operators, you can use the [`indexFields`](https://docs.cozy.io/en/cozy-client/api/cozy-client/#QueryDefinition+indexFields) method, see below for an example.

 Here, we explain how you can index fields to efficiently query documents.
 If you are interested on why indexing is important and how your performances can dramatically vary, you can go to the advanced explanations [here](./advanced.md#indexes-performances-and-design).